dragazo/cpp-gc/README.md

 }
 ```

-If you run this, you'll find none of the objects are deallocated.
+If you run this, you'll find none of the objects are deallocated immediately.
 This is because we created a bunch of cycles due to making a *doubly*-linked list.
 As stated above, `cpp-gc` cleans this up via `GC::collect()`.
 Let's do that now:

 ```cpp
 // the function that called foo()